codecheckers/paper/reviews/response-round1.md

 > to add missing dependencies.
 For example, in neuroscience, a Neuro
 > Debian would probably suit the needs of a large number of models.

 Yes.
-We will certainly bear this in mind in future work.
+We will certainly bear this in mind in future work, especially for author guidelines.

 > 13. As editor-in-chief of ReScience C, I would like to inform